floooh/oryol/code/Modules/Input/README.md

 API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).

-Here's an example that enables pointer-lock when the left mouse button is pressed, and disabled pointer-lock again when the left mouse button is released.
+Here's an example that enables pointer-lock when the left mouse button is pressed, and disables pointer-lock again when the left mouse button is released.
 This is useful for a mixed input scenario, where the mouse should act as a 'point-n-click' mouse, but also should control a camera when a mouse button is held down: